Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

 referencing ``pyramid.scripts.common`` and ``options`` under the ``main`` function.

-Installing the Project and re-initializing the Database
+Installing the project and re-initializing the database
 -------------------------------------------------------

 Because our model has changed, in order to reinitialize the database, we need